Medicare Boot Camp® - Hospital Version

 • Incident-to coverage of outpatient therapeutic services

-• Defining on- and off-campus departments, proper use of modifiers -PO and -PN
+• On- and off-campus departments, proper use of modifiers -PO and -PN

 • Coding for clinics, emergency departments, critical care and trauma activation